e-nikolov/thesis/notion/01-introduction.md

 - *What are the most suitable approaches for a party to obtain an identity and prove it to other parties for the purposes of MPC?*

-A party’s digital identity is a persistent mechanism that allows others to provably track it across digital interactions with the party.
-An identity can either be issued by a digital authority, e.g. an organization like google, or a country’s government or it can be self-issued.
-Depending on the method, a identity verification can involve demonstrating a cryptographic proof of ownership of a public key, or separate communication with the digital authority.
+A party's digital identity is a persistent mechanism that allows others to provably track it across digital interactions with the party.
+An identity can either be issued by a digital authority, e.g. an organization like google, or a country's government or it can be self-issued.
+Depending on the method, an identity verification can involve demonstrating a cryptographic proof of ownership of a public key, or separate communication with the digital authority.

-- *What mechanisms can be used by the parties to initially get in contact and discover each other’s identities?*
+- *What mechanisms can be used by the parties to initially get in contact and discover each other's identities?*

 Different approaches should be considered based on the types of users and their prior relationships.
-Some examples could be for companies to publicly post their identities on their websites, end-users who know each other could use social media or group chats and if they don’t know each other, they could use an (anonymous) matchmaking service.
+Some examples could be for companies to publicly post their identities on their websites, end-users who know each other could use social media or group chats and if they do not know each other, they could use an (anonymous) matchmaking service.

 - *How can the parties establish communication channels with each other based on the chosen identity solutions under diverse networking conditions?*

 As previously mentioned, some parties could be on a home network and not have a public \gls{ip}, which may require considering approaches that use a mediator.

 - *How can the parties communicate securely as part of the MPC execution?
-To what extent can the parties’ privacy be preserved?
+To what extent can the parties' privacy be preserved?
 How efficiently can this be achieved?*

-In order for the execution of an \gls{mpc} protocol to be secure, it is important for the parties to be able to cryptographically verify the identity of a message’s original sender and be certain that nobody other than themselves can read it.
-Solutions that don’t reveal physically identifying information such as \gls{ip} addresses are also interesting to consider.
+In order for the execution of an \gls{mpc} protocol to be secure, it is important for the parties to be able to cryptographically verify the identity of a message's original sender and be certain that nobody other than themselves can read it.
+Solutions that do not reveal physically identifying information such as \gls{ip} addresses are also interesting to consider.
 The performance overhead of the security mechanisms should be evaluated.

 ## Preparation phase scope